-The last adaptation will be to the morning Nuts & Bolts session.
-When designing these ground-level conversations to kick-off each day, you will not want to hold discussions which are too basic for local participants.
+Adapting the ABF to a local audience composed mostly or entirely of Singaporeans should prove relatively easy.
+First, one of the elective course modules could be dedicated to financial planning and review.
+The same approach might also be used for gathering foreign market intelligence.
+A second method of adapting to a predominantly local audience would be to adjust the morning Nuts & Bolts session.
+When designing these ground-level conversations to kick-off each day, IHLs will not want to hold discussions which are too basic for local participants.
+Either of these topics could be easily included during the Nuts & Bolts morning session and led by a practitioner.
 Section 6 discusses this issue at length, and offers advice for adapting the morning session to more experienced local participants (see Section 6.3).